 It’s Mufasa and Scar who stand out the most, as each gives a strong sense of presence that not many Disney characters can claim.
 Both were perfectly cast vocally, with Scar in particular being one of Disney’s most memorable villains.
 And Disney’s is a long line of memorable villains.

 The animation in The Lion King proved a huge step up for the studio.
 Each animal character has a believability and a uniqueness in movement, proving that Disney did a great deal of research when creating this animal world.
 It’s still one of Disney’s most detailed hand-drawn films.

-When taking everything into account, The Lion King remains one of Disney’s most ambitious and dramatic features.
-It’s a beautiful film to look at, and it provides a good, Shakespearian story.
-The misplaced comedy and inconsistent songs have become more noticeable with age, but in terms of its scope, The Lion King is still kingly.
+On one hand, The Lion King remains one of Disney’s most ambitious and dramatic features.
+It’s a beautiful film to look at, and it provides a decent, Shakespearian story.
+The misplaced comedy and inconsistent songs have become far more noticeable with age, however.
+And despite all the acclaim and its standing within Disney’s fanbase, The Lion King simply isn’t as good as many other Disney features.
+But, in regards to scope, The Lion King remains kingly.